wfordh/higgins_site_hydeout/_posts/2021-01-31-reproducing-mlb-showdown.md

 The next step of turning it into a functional game is a much larger project though, and would require both more time and better coding skill than I probably have.
 Until that happens, we'll make do with the cards we have and continue searching for the most unusual cards, learning random baseball facts along the way.
 After all, Showdown bot has taken out the hardest parts of playing games with any card ever.
 I'm looking forward to searching for the right cards to build a team capable of crushing my brother's, which is what this is all about.

-regularization in bayesian methods??

-homology to detect holes in a defense?

-drafts as multi-armed bandit?

-keep or cut app??

 ***

 ###### What I'm Reading